 Horary astrology is a branch of astrology that answers very specific questions by casting a chart for the exact moment the question is asked.
-People turn to it for guidance on love, life direction, or even to track down a lost pet, wallet, or set of keys.
-You can even ask a question on someone else’s behalf.
+People turn to horary for love advice, life direction, or even to track down a lost pet, wallet, or set of keys.
+You can also ask on someone else’s behalf, so long as the question feels meaningful and important.

 - Second House: Concerns material possessions, money, personal finances, and resources.
 It also reflects the querent’s self-worth and value system.
 It also represents movable possessions, including lost items.
 Its ruler and planets within it give clues to the location of the item.